DanielGibson/SkinDeep/README.txt

 See https://github.com/dhewm/dhewm3/?tab=readme-ov-file#compiling for compiling instructions.
-Note that due to this being based on an older version of dhewm3, you'll need additional dependencies: zlib, libogg, libvorbis, libvorbisfile, libjpeg
+Note that due to this being based on an older version of dhewm3, you'll need additional dependencies: zlib, libogg, libvorbis, libvorbisfile
+Just like with current dhewm3, you need: libSDL2, libopenal (OpenAL-Soft), cmake, make or ninja, GCC/G++ or clang/clang++ (you won't need libcurl though)

 Furthermore, Blendo Games added a Visual Studio solution for building and includes the necessary dependencies for Windows in this repo, see neo/solution/